magenta-aps/osdatascanner/docs/dev-environment.md

 2. Create users and other initial setup with the [quickstart commands](../management-commands).
-The commands will describe what they do in more detail, but in short they create users named "dev" with the password "dev" and setup a scan source.
+The commands will describe what they do in more detail, but in short they create a user named "dev" with the password "dev" and set up a few scan sources.

-         docker-compose exec admin django-admin quickstart_dev
+         docker compose exec admin django-admin quickstart_dev
-         docker-compose exec report django-admin quickstart_dev
+         docker compose exec report django-admin quickstart_dev

 3. Start a scan: